inet-framework/inet/showcases/mobility/basic/doc/index.rst

 All simulations use the :ned:`BasicMobilityShowcase` network.
 The size of the scene is 400x400x0 meters.
-It contains a configurable number of hosts and an :ned:`IntegratedVisualizer` module to visualize aspects of mobility.
+It contains a configurable number of hosts and an :ned:`IntegratedCanvasVisualizer` module to visualize aspects of mobility.
 The following image shows the layout of the network:

 .. figure:: media/scene.png